-- Bernese Mountain Dog’s take a lot longer to mature and grow than most other dog breeds.
+Bernese Mountain Dog takes a lot longer to mature and grow than most other dog breeds.
 Because of their massive size, most Bernese Mountain Dogs are not considered fully grown until 2-3 years old.

 Standard Poodles will reach maximum growth from 18-24 months.
-The fastest time of growth for Poodles happens in the first six months and most reach full height by 12 months old.
+The fastest time of growth for Poodles happens in the first six months, and most reach full height by 12 months old.

 You can estimate that your Bernedoodle will take about 2.5 years to hit maximum weight and nearly a year to reach maximum height.

 When Do Mini Bernedoodles Stop Growing?

-They have an expected maximum weight of 10-24 pounds and 12-17 inches tall.
-These litters tend to have only 5-6 puppies per litter, making them slightly larger than other toy breeds when born.
+They have an expected maximum weight of 10-24 pounds and are 12-17 inches tall.
+These litters have only 5-6 puppies per litter, making them slightly more significant than other toy breeds when born.

-Miniature or Toy Poodles tend to be full physically mature around 7-12 months.
-This means that they will hit full height and weight expectancy in a year or less.
+Miniature or Toy Poodles are fully physically mature around 7-12 months.
+This means they will reach full height and weight expectancy in a year or less.

 But, combined with the slow growth genetics of the Bernese Mountain Dog, a Mini Bernedoodle can take 12-15 months to reach full height and weight expectancy.

 How Can I Tell If My Dog Has Stopped Growing?

 At about a year old, you will see a stop or decrease in how much your dog has grown height-wise.
 Though just because your dog has hit full height, it does not mean they are done growing.

-By this time, your dog will look healthy, filled out, and not like an awkward teenager learning how to walk on his newly found legs and feet.
+By this time, your dog will look healthy, filled out, and not like an awkward teenager learning to walk on his newly found legs and feet.